 A dinner party is prime opportunity to connect with friends and family and these so call touchy topics are touchy for a reason, they’re important to people.
 While this can be volatile it provides a chance to discuss things that actually matter, to learn what a person believes and what makes them tick.

 It would be a pity if we let etiquette get in the way of expressing oneself or forming deeper relationships.
-After all is that the whole point of gathering for dinner, besides the food.
+After all isn’t that the whole point of gathering for dinner, besides the food.

 5. Wearing white on your wedding day.